aaronps/aaronps.github.io/bookofnotes/languages/java.md

 ## Tomcat

-* setting `antiResourceLocking="true"` on the context may inhibit reloading of JSP
+notes:
 * `CATALINA_HOME` refers to the path to tomcat, the folder uncompressed from the zip files.
 * `CATALINA_BASE` refers to the folder of the *active configuration*.
 * Tomcat sessions are saved in work folder

-## TomEE
+beware:
+* setting `antiResourceLocking="true"` on the context may inhibit reloading of JSP

+tomee:
 * Some non JavaEE jars might be scanned for EJB and other things which may fail to load or report errors on TomEE.
-To avoid this, you need to exclude thos files from scanning, add `/WEB-INF/exclusions.list`, each line is a jar name prefix to skip.
+To avoid this, you need to exclude those files from scanning, add `/WEB-INF/exclusions.list`, each line is a jar name prefix to skip.

 ## Spring